 - If you are a retailer in the Netherlands, UK customers with UK debit or credit cards can still pay for their purchases using your POS terminal and withdraw money from ATMs in the Netherlands.

 Will I pay a higher charge when I withdraw cash from an ATM in the UK?

 That depends on your bank.
 Please contact your bank to find out more.

 Can I still transfer money to and receive money from the UK?

-Yes, this will remain unchanged, even after a no-deal Brexit.
+Yes, this will remain unchanged, even if the transitional period should end without clear agreement on the future relationship between the EU and the UK.
 The banks have taken measures to ensure that payments in euro will not be interrupted.
 This applies to funds transfers, direct debits, and debit and credit card payments.
 Payments in pound sterling will also continue uninterrupted.
-A no-deal Brexit may, however, affect the speed of a euro funds transfer to or from the UK, as well as the charge you pay.

 Can I still travel to the UK with unlimited cash amounts?